chances/Animatum/README.md

 This project is the result of my laziness and unwillingness to sit down and actually learn Blender.
 I personally don't want to use a full fledged 3D modeller just to animate objects for RCT3, so I created this.

-Basically, a user would import an ASE model (Made in SketchUp, or whatever.
-The application is modeler agnostic.) and begin assigning meshes to bones and parent those bones to other bones if needed.
-Then the user could start animating the model by adding keyframes of different types to the animation timeline and watch their animated model take shape.
+Basically, a user imports an ASE model (Made in SketchUp, or whatever.
+The application is modeler agnostic.) and assigns meshes to bones and parents those bones to other bones, if needed.
+Then the user can then start animating the model by adding keyframes of different types to the animation timeline and watch their animated model take shape.

-A screen shot could best illustrate this:
 ![Screenshot](http://i204.photobucket.com/albums/bb63/xavier0794/Animatum/dev01.png "Screenshot")

 Hopefully the result is satisfactory and the workflow doesn't seem too complex.
 (I know it's a hell of a lot less complex than what needs to be done with Blender.)

-Anyway, this repository now houses this project.
-Enjoy.

 Credits